gtd/hoover/README.md

 Anywhere in your request you can now call:

-    Hoover.add(:key, 'data that converts nicely to json')
+    Hoover.add(:key => 'data that converts nicely to json')

 If you add with the same key more than once, Hoover automatically rolls it up into an array so you don't lose anything.

+## Todo

+* Write tests for Rails components
+* Provide config option to set the logglier during initialization
+* Provide config option to choose which log subscribers to enable

 ## Contributing to Hoover